Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 The Pentagon did not immediately respond to a request for comment.

-One house thought to be the main target was badly hit from the air, before fighters descended from helicopters and engaged in ground clashes, said the Observatory, which has a network of sources in Syria.
+A house thought to be the main target was struck from the air, and fighters then descended from helicopters and engaged in ground clashes, said the Observatory, which has a network of sources in Syria.

-Trump gave an indication that something was afoot on Saturday night when he tweeted without explanation, “Something very big has just happened!”
+Trump gave an indication that something was afoot when he tweeted without explanation, “Something very big has just happened!”

-White House spokesman Hogan Gidley announced late on Saturday that Trump would make a “major statement” at 9 a.m.
+White House spokesman Hogan Gidley announced that Trump would make a “major statement” at 9 a.m.
 EST (1300 GMT) on Sunday.
 Gidley gave no further details.

 Trump has faced withering criticism from both Republicans and Democrats alike for his U.S. troop withdrawal from northeastern Syria, which permitted Turkey to attack America’s Kurdish allies.